Have A Good Hair Day

 Speaking of getting sick, clients would often come to their appointments sick.
 And then I’d miss an entire weeks worth of pay.
 I often felt helpless when this happened and frustrated that other people had control over my income, which will bring us to the next point below.

-The business model of doing hair is labor for money.
+The business model of doing hair is labor traded for money.
 When you perform a service, you are then paid for the service.
 The problem with this is, you are actually extremely limited to how much you can make.
 Even if you raise your prices, you’re only able to service one client at a time.

-I learned that there are many other ways to scale your income where you’re not trading your time and manual labor for money.
+I learned that there are many other ways to scale your income where you’re not trading your time and manual labor (aka health) for money.
 Especially since I realized that I didn’t always have control over my income if someone canceled or got sick.
 I was completely dependent on my local clientele to show up.
 There were a lot of factors out of my control.

-This is why I’ve decided to focus more on content creation online.
+This is why I decided to focus more on content creation online.
 I can create a digital product and then make money from it over and over again.
 So you do the work just one time, and then reap the benefits from it passively.
 It makes so much more sense than destroying your body and mind over and over for each and every pay check.

 9. Selling makes me uncomfortable